therealplato/therealplato.com/hugosite/content/posts/breakingprod.md

 We can also assess _change impact_: What is the set of things that this change could break?
 The trivial case is changing a process that runs in total isolation - only that process can fail.
 The ultimate case is a change across the board, perhaps rewriting the whole system in a new language or replacing an omnipresent storage system.
-This is a high-impact change because it touches everything; if something goes wrong, everything can fail.
+These are high-impact changes because they touch everything; if something goes wrong, everything can fail.
 Most changes fall in between these extremes.

 Factors worth considering when assessing impact include: